open-mmlab/mmtracking/configs/mot/qdtrack/README.md

 ## Results and models on TAO dataset

-Note: If you want to achieve a tack AP of 11.0 on the TAO dataset, you need to do pre-training on LVIS dataset.
+Note: If you want to achieve a track AP of 11.0 on the TAO dataset, you need to do pre-training on LVIS dataset.

 a.
 Pre-train the QDTrack on LVISv0.5+COCO2017 training set.

-The pre-trained checkpoint is given above.([model](https://download.openmmlab.com/mmtracking/mot/qdtrack/tao_dataset/qdtrack_faster-rcnn_r101_fpn_24e_lvis_20220430_024513-88911daf.pth))
+The pre-trained checkpoint is given above([model](https://download.openmmlab.com/mmtracking/mot/qdtrack/tao_dataset/qdtrack_faster-rcnn_r101_fpn_24e_lvis_20220430_024513-88911daf.pth)).

 b.
 Save the model to `ckpts/tao/**.pth`, and modify the configs for TAO accordingly(set `load_from` to your **ckpt path**).